Tag: Seona Dancing

 PETER MURPHY Our Secret Garden (1992)

-For his fourth solo album, BAUHAUS front man Peter Murphy sort to capture the live feel of a band, having sampled musicians on his two previous works.
-The spacious and exotic ‘Our Secret Garden’ saw keyboards played by Murphy himself alongside the producer’s Synclavier.
+BAUHAUS front man Peter Murphy sought to capture the live feel of a band, having sampled musicians on his two previous works.
+But recording had not been straightforward and it was the longest time Thorne had worked on an album. the spacious and exotic ‘Our Secret Garden’ saw keyboards played by Murphy himself alongside the producer’s Synclavier.
 The ‘Holy Smoke’ album also reunited Thorne with B-MOVIE’s Paul Statham who was now acting as Murphy’s wingman.

 Available on the PETER MURPHY album ‘Holy Smoke’ via Beggars Banquet Records